Gravitational Waves Emission in Quadratic Gravity: longitudinal modes, angular momentum emission, and positivity of the radiated power: Introduction

-The investigation of gravitational waves within the framework of quadratic gravity was particularly analyzed in Ref. \cite{Alves2022}.\footnote{ See also Refs. \cite {Ody2003,Bogdanos2010,Holscher2019,Kim2019,Avijit2022,Marcio2024} for related works.} In this study, a modification to the Einstein-Hilbert action was proposed, incorporating quadratic contributions from the scalar curvature and the Weyl tensor, i.e., $R^{2}$ and $C_{\mu\nu\alpha\beta}C^{\mu \nu \alpha\beta}$ terms, respectively.
+The investigation of gravitational waves within the framework of quadratic gravity was particularly analyzed in Ref. \cite{Alves2022}.\footnote{ See also Refs. \cite {Ody2003,Bogdanos2010,Capoz2017,Holscher2019,Kim2019,Avijit2022,Odin2022,Marcio2024} for related works.} In this study, a modification to the Einstein-Hilbert action was proposed, incorporating quadratic contributions from the scalar curvature and the Weyl tensor, i.e., $R^{2}$ and $C_{\mu\nu\alpha\beta}C^{\mu \nu \alpha\beta}$ terms, respectively.
 The GWs obtained in this work exhibited two spin-2 modes---one massive and one massless---along with a scalar (spin-0) mode.
 The emission of GWs from an inspiraling binary system composed of two black holes in the non-relativistic and circular orbit approximations was analyzed, and the parameters of the model were constrained by observational data.
-Although this work yielded interesting results, it neglected the contributions of spin-2 longitudinal polarizations.
+Although this work yielded interesting results, it neglected the contributions of the massive spin-2 longitudinal polarizations.
 Additionally, it did not investigate the loss of angular momentum due to GW emission in the context of quadratic gravity.
 The present paper aims to address these two issues.

 The non-conservation of angular momentum in gravitational systems plays an important role both in the dynamics of the physical system that generates the GWs and in the dynamics of the GWs themselves.
 This is a key focus of the present paper: evaluating the effect of angular momentum transfer from the source to the GWs.
 This analysis requires careful consideration, as in the linear regime, quadratic actions behave like classical field theories with Lagrangians that present second-order derivatives.
 From this perspective, we cannot apply the known formulas for the angular momentum current usually derived in the first-order case.
-This will demand a proper extension, which will presented here.
+Specifically, the relation between the energy ($E$) loss and angular momentum ($J$) loss is given by $\dot{E}=\omega\dot{J}$ for quasi-circular orbits ($\omega$ is the angular velocity and an overdot denotes a time derivative).
+We will see below in this paper that this relation is not exactly valid in the context of quadratic gravity.
+This will demand a proper extension, which will be presented here.